Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/spells/blistering-invective-apg.md

 - **Targets**: 1 creature
 - **Saving Throw**: Will

-A heap of insults and invectives spew from your mouth— words so devastating your foes burn from the intensity of your diatribe.
+A heap of insults and invectives spew from your mouth—words so devastating your foes burn from the intensity of your diatribe.
 Your words deal `2d6` [persistent fire damage](rules/conditions.md#Persistent%20Damage), and the target must attempt a Will save.
 If the target doesn't understand the language or you're not speaking a language, it gains a +4 circumstance bonus to its save.

 > [!success-degree]
 > - **Critical Success** The target is unaffected.